ethereum/web3.py/docs/middleware.rst

 call without the request ever getting to the provider (or even reaching the middlewares that are in deeper layers).

+When integrating middleware with your provider, please ensure you're choosing the right version.
+For ``AsyncWeb3`` users, select the version prefixed with ``async``, such as ``async_attrdict_middleware``.
+On the other hand, ``Web3`` users should opt for versions lacking the ``async`` prefix.
+If an async version isn't listed, it implies it hasn't been made available yet.

 More information is available in the "Internals: :ref:`internals__middlewares`" section.